SteefH/fuse-ts/README.md

 ### Decorated classes ###

-When you decorate a TypeScript class with `@fused`, the class's constructor is wrapped by another function that resolves values for the original constructor's arguments, based on their type.
+When you decorate a TypeScript class with `@fused`, the class's constructor is wrapped by a function that resolves values for the original constructor's arguments, based on their type.
 For convenience, it is preferable to make all the constructor's arguments you want injected optional, so you can call the constructor without TypeScript compiler complaints.
 Like this:

 ```typescript
 @fused